tdwg/bdq/tg2/_review/BDQ_Core_Introduction.md

 Caption: Data Quality Dimension vs Warning Type with the number of tests as cell values.

-Each test is defined as a SingleRecord test.
-No CORE tests have been defined to use data in other records within a data set to evaluate the quality of data in a SingleRecord.
-The framework allows for MultiRecord tests able to identify outliers within a data set, or other tests that look across a MultiRecord to evaluate data quality, but we have not specified any such tests here.

 Tests are paired in that all AMENDMENTs require a corresponding VALIDATION that assesses some aspect of data quality.
 An AMENDMENT may be able to improve the quality of data with respect to that VALIDATION.